top of page

 Search

 The cats in my work aren’t pets.
 They’re not cute, comforting, or there to soften the edges.
-They’re alert, wired and a wee bit unhinged.
+They’re alert, wired, and a wee bit unhinged.

 They started appearing almost by accident — a shape I kept sketching without thinking too hard about why.
 Over time, they’ve become a constant.
-A kind of recurring presence very much like my crows.
+A kind of recurring presence, very much like my crows.

-Cats already exist in that in‑between space.
+Cats already exist in that in-between space.
 Domestic, but never fully obedient.
 Affectionate, but on their own terms.
 They move through the world like they know something we don’t.
+When I paint them in neon, that tension sharpens.

 Neon is artificial.
-It’s nightlife, signage, warning lights, pleasure and danger at the same time.
+It’s nightlife, signage, warning lights, pleasure, and danger at the same time.
 It doesn’t belong to nature, but it dominates our cities after dark.
 Putting a cat inside that glow turns it into something heightened — overstimulated, hyper-aware, almost radioactive.

 These cats feel like creatures built for the modern world.
 Awake at night.
 Watching everything.
 Absorbing noise, screens, chaos.
 Their eyes are always open, like they’re tuned into a frequency just beyond ours.

 There’s humour in them too.
-A bit of menace, a bit of swagger wth a lot of main-character energy!
+A bit of menace, a bit of swagger with a lot of main-character energy!
+They’re not here to soothe.
+They’re here to stay awake.

 Woman in black holding a disco ball with two crows against a neon pink background